Wii U system software: Other streaming service apps

 Nintendo worked with YouTube, LoveFilm (United Kingdom and Ireland only), Nico Nico Douga and YNN!
 (Japan only) to bring streaming movie and television content to the Wii U. Nintendo had initially delayed the deployment of some media capabilities for the Wii U as it delayed its online infrastructure.
 Late in the launch day, a firmware update deployed the Netflix app.
 Then, access to the Hulu Plus, Amazon Video, and YouTube apps gradually became active later in the launch week.
 On December 25, 2014, and without prior notice, Crunchyroll launched their eponymous app for the North American Wii U eShop, and was later released for PAL systems by January 8, 2015.
 Initially, despite being free to download, the content on the Crunchyroll app was only accessible to Premium account users, but this has since been fixed to allow access of all Crunchyroll members.
 After a long delay and without prior notice, as of May 28, 2015, users with access to the Nintendo eShop for the United Kingdom can download the BBC iPlayer app.
 On December 17, 2015, also without prior notice, the music streaming app Napster was released on the Wii U for eligible European countries, and the app was later released in the United States on March 11, 2016, under the Rhapsody name.

 Wii U Chat

 Wii U Chat (pictured) was often compared to Skype due to video calling.

 Wii U Chat was Nintendo's online video chat solution, powered by the Nintendo Network.
-The service allows the users to use the Wii U GamePad's front-facing camera to video chat with registered friends.
-While video chatting, only the Wii U GamePad is essentially needed, since the application is compatible with Off-TV Play.
-Users could draw pictures on the GamePad, on top of the video chat display.
-If there is a game or another application already running, the GamePad's HOME button ring will flash indicating that there is an incoming call.
+The service allowed players to use the Wii U GamePad's front-facing camera to video chat with registered friends.
+Video chatting could be done entirely on the Wii U GamePad, enabled by the application's support for Off-TV Play.
+Users could draw pictures on the GamePad to appear on top of the video chat display.
+If a game or another application was already running, the GamePad's HOME button ring would flash to indicate an incoming call.

-It is no longer available from November 7, 2017, along with Miiverse and TVii.
+The service was discontinued on November 7, 2017, along with Miiverse and TVii.